redplusblue/redplusblue/README.md

 - 🔭 I’m currently working on [The Odin Project's Fullstack Javascript Path](https://www.theodinproject.com/paths/full-stack-javascript?)
 - 🌱 I'm also pursuing a Bachelors degree in Computer Science:
-   - I've learned about Data Structures and Algorithms and Computer Architecture and Assembly language, alongwith Discrete math and Python Programming.
+   - I've learned about Data Structures & Algorithms and Computer Architecture & Assembly language, alongwith Discrete math and Python Programming.
    - This fall, I will be learning about Systems Programming, Principles of Information and Data Management, Principles of Programming Languages and Internet Technology.
 - 📖 I want to learn how to create responsive multiplatform web applications.
 - :open_mouth: I'm fascinated with creating websites with interactive 3D elements.